Imperal Docs

 1. Batch discovery: __panel__sidebar called with {}.
 Sidebar returns the note list with auto_action = ui.Call("__panel__editor", note_id="note-1").

 3. User clicks "Back to list": ui.Call("__panel__sidebar", view="").
-Host evaluates the overlay clear-on-navigate rule("sidebar", {})true. the center-overlay mount(null) — overlay closes.
-Then the sidebar is refreshed.
+Navigating back to the sidebar closes the overlay, then the sidebar is refreshed.

 4. User clicks another note: ui.Call("__panel__editor", note_id="note-2").
-Overlay opens with the new note.
+The overlay re-renders with the new note.

 Pitfalls